MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 * Only reloading of XAML is supported.
 * Only supported in Visual Studio.
 * Only works with .NET Standard libraries.
+This will be fixed in the next preview release.
 * CSS stylesheets are not supported.
+This will be fixed in the next preview release.
 * UI state may not be maintained between redeploys, unless using MVVM.

 ## Live Reload Server